aosabook/500lines/blockcode/README.md

 ## Swapping out Turtles

-[Put info here about replacing the turtle language]
+[Put info here about replacing the turtle language] [Sprite language where each sprite has an index so we only need integers] Sprite language: Draw sprite, turn sprite, turn sprite vector, forward, slow, sprite collides with [x].

 ## Lessons Learned

-[What works about this, what would change in a larger system]
+[What works about this, what would change in a larger system] [How valuable this is as an exercise, to make a small simple system from your larger more complex one, and how doing this has influenced Waterbear.
+Benefits include: being able to test ideas without drastic changes to the more complex system (i.e., HTML5 drag-and-drop works fine on desktop, but is useless on mobile), try different layouts and looks, refactor bits from the bigger system to be more re-usable and have fewer assumptions, handling live coding, moving all code out of blocks and pointing to it.]

 * Dragging does not work on mobile
 * Need options for multiple arguments to blocks